JinfengXiao/DTRF/README.md

 A decision tree or random forest will be trained on `training_file` and evaluated on `test_file`.
 The following evaluation information will be printed to the screen:

 - Confusion matrix
-  * In i-th line, the j-th numbers are the number of data points in test where the actual label is i and predicted label is j.
+  * In i-th line, the j-th number is the number of data points in test where the actual label is i and predicted label is j.
 - Overall class prediction accuracy
 - For each class:
   * Sensitivity